wazuh/wazuh-chef/cookbooks/wazuh_agent/README.md

 # Wazuh Agent cookbook

-This cookbooks installs and configure a Wazuh Agent on specified nodes.
+These cookbooks install and configure a Wazuh Agent on specified nodes.

 Agent is automatically registered in the specified address by using ['agent authd'](https://documentation.wazuh.com/current/user-manual/agents/registering-agents/register-agent-authd.html#simple-method) (```['ossec']['registration_address']``` and connects with the manager address ```['ossec']['address']```).
 You can set this attributes by default on attributes folder or specify it in the ['wazuh_agent role'](https://github.com/wazuh/wazuh-chef/blob/3.9-repository-refactor/roles/wazuh_agent.json).